 After the trials, errors, and conversations I rolled out a better person than I walked in.
 I learned to keep rolling, concentrate and not to worry about others skill set in comparison to mine.
 I am going to apply the lessons from skating to life’s challenges and grow all situation.

-My name is Daphne, (two syllables of course) and this is my journey of maintaining the momentum to grow in all aspects of life.
-This blog is a small step towards a vast plan of gaining responsibility and overcoming weakness.
+My name is Daphne, (two syllables of course) and this is my journey of gaining responsibility and overcoming weakness.

 Have a great day!